How to Apply for a Grant

 What We Don't Fund

-- Ongoing activities of the applicant
+- Ongoing activities or operational costs of the applicant

 - Lobbying or electioneering